 My personal preference?
 Fresh herbs are best.
 The only dried herb I use in this dish is fenugreek, because it is very difficult finding fresh fenugreek here in the US.

-This delicious stew is usually served over a bed of fluffy basmati rice.
-You can also add Shirazi salad or some mast-o khiar to go with it.
-I personally prefer my Khoresteh Gormeh Sabzi with a little bit of rice and some radishes on the side.
-OMG I’m drooling just thinking about it.
+Serving.
+This delicious stew is usually served over a bed of Persian rice.
+You can also serve with Shirazi salad or some mast o khiar on the side.
+I personally prefer to enjoy a huge helping of stew with a little bit of rice and some radishes on the side.

 Got an Instant Pot?
 You can also make gormeh sabzi in the Instant Pot!
 I’ve got the full directions for instant pot ghormeh sabzi here.
 I even have a video.